 Prerequisite: department approval.

-HDS 171 provides an introduction to the scholarship and practice in the field of cultural competency.
-Through relevant readings, associated assignments, and guest speakers from the community, students will acquire the knowledge and skills necessary for doing substantive research in diverse cultural contexts.
+This course provides an introduction to the scholarship and practice of cultural competency, with a goal of enhancing the ability of students to be effective researchers and community service partners.
+Through relevant readings, associated assignments, and community guest speakers, students will acquire the necessary skills for doing substantive and responsive research in diverse cultural contexts.

 Prerequisites: upper-division standing.